Beta carotene is an important carotenoid found in

 beta carotene or a mixture of carotenoids similarly increased total carotenoids

-in skin from wk 0 to wk 12.
+in skin.
 No changes in total carotenoids in skin occurred in

 the control group.
 The intensity of erythema 24 h after irradiation was